ceramicist Kerry Hastings makes ceramic vessels which explore themes such as

-It is her childhood in Scotland that informs her work now, both the landscape there, but also her parents who met at Edinburgh Art College; one was a painter, the other an architect.
-As with most people, it is early childhood that is the biggest influence (for good or bad) and this is certainly the case for Kerry.
+It is her childhood in Scotland that informs her work now, both the landscape and, also her parents who met at Edinburgh Art College; one was a painter, the other an architect.
+As with most people, it is early childhood that is the biggest influence and this is certainly the case for Kerry.

 Other investigations into nature are made too in her use of colour.
-Oxides or carbonates such as chrome, copper, iron, basalt, cobalt are added to the clay body and the interiors only are glazed in a contrasting colour glaze.
+Oxides or carbonates such as chrome, copper, iron, basalt and cobalt are added to the clay body and the interiors only are glazed in a contrasting colour glaze.
 This allows for different glaze/body interactions resulting in subdued variations of surface, colour and quality.
-Molochite is also added to the clay and this gives a white speckle throughout which echoes pebbles, granite, rocks.
+Malachite is also added to the clay and this gives a white speckle throughout which echoes pebbles, granite, rocks.

 Kerry enjoys making these sculptural functional pieces and, as there is no such thing as symmetry in nature, she makes her pieces asymmetrical which bestows a sense of movement and flux; this is further enhanced when viewed as a group.